andrea-bia/numeta/README.md

 ### Type Hints

-In numeta, to differentiate compile-time variables and runtime variables, you should use type hints.
+In Numeta, to differentiate compile-time variables and runtime variables, you should use type hints.
 This allows for a clear separation between the two and enables metaprogramming capabilities.
-Variable with the `nm.comptime` type hint are considered compile-time variables, while those with other type hints are treated as runtime variables.
+Variables with the `nm.comptime` type hint are considered compile-time variables, while those with other type hints are treated as runtime variables.
-Runtime variables should be compatible with numeta, in particular, they should be numpy types (structured arrays are supported).
+Runtime variables should be compatible with Numeta; in particular, they should be NumPy types (structured arrays are supported).

 ## Examples